Aliases for TBXA2R Gene

 This gene encodes a member of the G protein-coupled receptor family.
 The protein interacts with thromboxane A2 to induce platelet aggregation and regulate hemostasis.
 A mutation in this gene results in a bleeding disorder.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2009]

 GeneCards Summary for TBXA2R Gene

 TBXA2R (Thromboxane A2 Receptor) is a Protein Coding gene.
 Diseases associated with TBXA2R include bleeding disorder, platelet-type, 13 and bleeding diathesis due to thromboxane synthesis deficiency.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled receptor activity and thromboxane receptor activity.
 An important paralog of this gene is PTGER2.

 UniProtKB/Swiss-Prot for TBXA2R Gene

 Receptor for thromboxane A2 (TXA2), a potent stimulator of platelet aggregation.
 The activity of this receptor is mediated by a G-protein that activates a phosphatidylinositol-calcium second messenger system.
 In the kidney, the binding of TXA2 to glomerular TP receptors causes intense vasoconstriction.
 Activates phospholipase C. Isoform 1 activates adenylyl cyclase.
 Isoform 2 inhibits adenylyl cyclase.